 Here you can not only view bluebonnets in central Texas, but you can also learn about their conservation and their preservation.

-There is an admission fee, but take note that your money is going to a good cause, the conservation of our native Texas plants.
+There is an admission fee, but note that your money is going to a good cause, the conservation of our native Texas plants.

 The area around Lake Travis also has many spots to see bluebonnets, so check it out while in Austin also!